 The Supreme Court, however, developed an expansive view of the Commerce Clause relatively early in the history of judicial review.
-For instance, Chief Justice Marshall wrote in 1824 that "the power over commerce . . . is vested in Congress as absolutely as it would be in a single government . . ." and that "the influence which their constituents possess at elections, are . . . the sole restraints" on this power.
+For instance, Chief Justice Marshall wrote in 1824 that "the power over commerce ... is vested in Congress as absolutely as it would be in a single government ..." and that "the influence which their constituents possess at elections, are ... the sole restraints" on this power.
 However, the issue in most of the early Supreme Court Commerce Clause cases dealt not with the limits of Congressional authority, but on the implied limitation of the Commerce Clause on a state's ability to regulate commerce.

 It has been suggested that the Commerce Clause should be restricted to the regulation of "selling, buying, bartering and transporting."
-In fact, much of the federal legislation approved of by the Supreme Court early in this century did relate
+In fact, much of the federal legislation approved of by the Supreme Court early in the 20th century did

-&lt;sup>3018 U.S.C. §922(q)(1)A).
+&lt;sup>31 18 U.S.C. §922(q)(1)A).

-&lt;sup>31Abel, The Commerce Clause in the Constitutional Convention and in Contemporary Comment, 25 Minn.
+&lt;sup>32 Abel, The Commerce Clause in the Constitutional Convention and in Contemporary Comment, 25 Minn.
 L. Rev. 432, 443-44 (1941); Greenspan, The Constitutional Exercise of the Federal Police Power: A Functional Approach to Federalism, 41 Vanderbilt Law Review 1019, 1022-24 (1988).
 Those materials which do address Congressional control over commerce focus on the necessity of uniformity in matters of foreign commerce, although the drafters clearly intended domestic commerce to be regulated as well.
 P. Kurland & R. Lerner, THE FOUNDER'S CONSTITUTION 477-528 (1987).

-&lt;sup>32Alexander Hamilton, CONTINENTALIST, No. 5, 18 Apr.
-1782 (Paper 3:75-82) as reprinted in P. Kurland & R. Lerner, supra note 31 ("The vesting of the power of regulating trade ought to have been a principal object of the confederation for a variety of reasons.
+&lt;sup>33 Alexander Hamilton, CONTINENTALIST, No. 5, 18 April 1782 (Paper 3:75-82) as reprinted in P. Kurland & R. Lerner, supra note 32 ("The vesting of the power of regulating trade ought to have been a principal object of the confederation for a variety of reasons.
 It is as necessary for the purposes of commerce as of revenue.")

-&lt;sup>33Greenspan, supra note 31 at 1023.
+&lt;sup>34 Greenspan, supra note 32 at 1023.

-&lt;sup>34Gibbons v.
+&lt;sup>35 Gibbons v.
 Odgen, 22 U.S. (9 Wheat.)
 1, 197-98 (1824).

-&lt;sup>35See, e.g., Brown v.
+&lt;sup>36 See, e.g., Brown v.
 Maryland, 25 U.S. (12 Wheat.)
 419 (1827).

-&lt;sup>36United States v.
+&lt;sup>37 United States v.
 Lopez, 514 U.S. at 593 (Thomas, J., dissenting).

-to such issues as the regulation of lottery tickets, the transporting of adulterated food, or the interstate transportation of prostitutes.
-And, during the early 1900s, the Supreme Court struck down a series of federal statutes which attempted to extend commerce regulation to activities such as "production," "manufacturing" or "mining."
+relate to issues such as the regulation of lottery tickets, the transporting of adulterated food, and the interstate transportation of prostitutes.
+Moreover, during the early 1900s, the Supreme Court struck down a series of federal statutes that attempted to extend commerce regulation to activities such as "production," "manufacturing," and "mining."

 Starting in 1937, however, with the decision in NLRB v.
-Jones & Laughlin Steel Corporation, the Supreme Court held that the Congress has the ability to protect interstate commerce from burdens and obstructions which "affect" commerce transactions.
-In the NLRB case, the court upheld the National Labor Relations Act, finding that by controlling industrial labor strife, the Congress was preventing burdens from being placed on interstate commerce.
-Thus, the Court rejected previous distinctions between the economic activities (such as manufacturing) which led up to interstate economic transactions, and the interstate transactions themselves.
-By allowing Congress to regulate activities which were in the "stream" of commerce, the Court also set the stage for the regulation of a variety of other activities which "affect" commerce.
+Jones & Laughlin Steel Corporation, the Supreme Court held that Congress has the ability to protect interstate commerce from burdens and obstructions that "affect" commerce transactions.
+In the NLRB case, the court upheld the National Labor Relations Act, finding that by controlling industrial labor strife, Congress was preventing burdens from being placed on interstate commerce.
+Thus, the Court rejected previous distinctions between the economic activities (such as manufacturing) that led up to interstate economic transactions, and the interstate transactions themselves.
+By allowing Congress to regulate activities that were in the "stream" of commerce, the Court also set the stage for the regulation of a variety of other activities that "affect" commerce.